-So how do employees convey to their managers that they're not getting the kind of feedback they really need – that there's a better way for managers to help them?
+So how do employees convey to their managers that they're not getting the kind of feedback they need – that there's a better way for managers to help them?

 Joe believes the answer is rooted in the notion of engagement.
-In his view, “Engagement is not what managers do for their employees.
+In his view, “engagement is not what managers do for their employees.
 Engagement is what employees do for themselves.
 If we help people discover that better version of themselves, then all of a sudden, the fear of asking for feedback is gone.”

 When that happens, people become agents of their own change and improvement.
 Instead of waiting for their managers to force change, employees start to do it for themselves.

-And to those managers who say they don't have the time for continuous, real-time conversations, Joe reminds them that “If you don't spend the time now, you're going to be spending a lot more time later.
+And to those managers who say they don't have the time for continuous, real-time conversations, Joe reminds them, “If you don't spend the time now, you're going to be spending a lot more time later.
 And the results are not going to be nearly as good.”

-In the feedforward model, managers move from being a “window gazer”– someone who simply tells the employee what they see – to becoming a “mirror holder” – someone who holds up a mirror so the employee can see their performance in a whole new light.
+In the feedforward model, managers move from being a “window gazer”– someone who simply tells the employee what they see – to become a “mirror holder” – someone who holds up a mirror, so the employee can see their performance in a whole new light.

 His first recommendation is for managers to adopt what he calls a “learn-it-all mentality” – to shed the perception that they, as managers, need to have all the answers and be problem solvers.
 Instead, he wants managers to ask questions, reflect, and create time and space for the employee.

-Next, he believes it's critical that managers start seeing performance reviews through the lens of employees' strengths, rather than their weaknesses.
-If managers don't make that transition, then employees are going to feel “small.”
+Next, he believes it's critical that managers start seeing performance reviews through the lens of employees' strengths rather than their weaknesses.
+If managers don't make that transition, then employees are going to feel small.